klaytn/servicechain-deploy/README.md

 After you have successfully deployed and tested Klaytn ServiceChain, you can destroy all created resources using the provided script.

+**IMPORTANT** Note that this script will destroy all resources created by servicechain-deploy.

 ```
 $ ./4.terminate.sh